amrithadevadiga/katacoda/CDH_scenario/step4.md

-Now, to upgrade an existing image to a new one, we should make changes in the following files:
+Now, lets see the following files:
 <br>
 <br>-.wb file